Chart Color Schemes

 AreaSearch assessment of residential development activity positions Brighton among the top 25% of areas assessed nationwide

-Brighton has received approximately 88 dwelling approvals per year over the past five financial years, totalling 441 homes.
-As of FY26, 32 approvals have been recorded.
-On average, 2 people moved to the area for each dwelling built between FY21 and FY25, indicating a balanced supply and demand market with stable conditions.
-The average construction cost value of new homes is $476,000, suggesting a focus on premium properties.
+Brighton has received approximately 88 dwelling approvals annually over the past five financial years, totaling 441 homes.
+As of FY-26, 36 approvals have been recorded.
+Each year, an average of two people move to Brighton for each dwelling built between FY-21 and FY-25, indicating a balanced supply-demand market with stable conditions.
+The average construction cost value for new homes is $476,000, suggesting a focus on premium properties by developers.

-This financial year has seen $29.8 million in commercial development approvals, reflecting high local commercial activity.
-Brighton's construction rates per person are similar to Greater Adelaide, maintaining market equilibrium with surrounding areas.
-Recent construction comprises 72% standalone homes and 28% medium to high-density housing, preserving the area's suburban character.
+Commercial development approvals this financial year amount to $29.8 million, reflecting high local commercial activity.
+Brighton's construction rates per person are similar to Greater Adelaide's, maintaining market equilibrium with surrounding areas.
+Recent construction comprises 72% standalone homes and 28% medium-high density housing, preserving Brighton's suburban character while attracting space-seeking buyers.

 Frequently Asked Questions - Development